 Red onion-will give the salsa a strong bite and spiciness without the heat.

-Jalapeno-whether you like is hot or not, adding a kick like a jalapeno or Serrano is an absolutely essential ingredient.
-If you prefer more mild salsa, simply discard the ribs and seeds of the pepper ( I prefer to keep the whole pepper in-tacked).
+Jalapeno-whether you like it hot or not, adding a kick like a jalapeno or Serrano is an essential ingredient.
+If you prefer more mild salsa, discard the ribs and seeds of the pepper ( I prefer to keep the whole pepper in-tacked).

 Lime-adds that twang!
-Though you could use lemons, limes are most traditional.
+Though you could use lemons, limes are the most traditional.

 Garlic powder-because we are already going to have onion breath!

 Salt-use kosher salt.
 Iodized salt is saltier (more concentrated), so a little goes a long way.
 Don’t forget to adjust the seasoning to taste if you choose to do so.